-A. Blogging Checklist
+Blogging Checklist

-Here's a checklist for blogging to help guide you when you sit down to write a blog post, to make the exercise more productive and beneficial.
+When you sit down to write a blog post, use this checklist to help make the exercise more productive and beneficial.

 Watch your word count.
 Word count makes a difference to both readers and search engines.
 If content is too short, it tends to be ignored by both.
 If there is such a thing as an industry standard, it would be 500-700 words per post.
 Most blog posts will fall within this range; 300 words is considered a bare minimum.
-If you're on a roll and end up with with a thought-leadership piece over 1,000 words, that's also great.
+If you're on a roll and end up with a thought-leadership piece over 1,000 words, that's also great.

 The right title can take you to the top.
 Most readers will decide if they are going to read an article solely on the basis of the title.
 Many writers say they spend just as much time creating a title as they do writing the article itself.
 Experts say that you should aim for titles with at least six words and no more than 13.
 That's around 50-60 characters.
 It's also highly recommended to make use of "power" words to grab attention.